BenAjayiObe/pydata-bias-in-bert/README.md

 # An analysis of Societal Bias in SOTA NLP Transfer Learning

+> **NOTE**: This is not a complete recreation of the INLP algorithm, but only a toy example of apply a null projection onto one layer of the encoder.
+The bias can still be relearnt through the other preceeding layers.

 This repository contains code for demonstrating a simplistic application of Nullspace Projection on a NLP Attention-Based Transformer.

 The code is largely taken from [pliang279's](https://github.com/pliang279/LM_bias) LM_bias repository and relies heavily on [shauli-ravfogel